GladysAssistant/gladysassistant.com.jekyll/en/installation/access-gladys-remotely.md

 All communications between your local Raspberry Pi and the web client are end-to-end encrypted, so you privacy is respected.

-To get access to the Gladys Gateway, you need to subscribe to the [Gladys Community Package](/en/gladys-community-package/) 🙂
+To get access to the Gladys Gateway, you need to subscribe to [Gladys Plus](/en/pricing/) 🙂